Pontifical Filipino College

-The Pontificio Collegio Filippino (English: Pontifical Filipino College; Filipino: Dalubhasaang Pilipinong Pontipikal), officially named the Pontificio Collegio Seminario de Nuestra Señora de la Paz y Buen Viaje (English: Pontifical College Seminary of Our Lady of Peace and Good Voyage; Latin: Seminarii Sanctae Mariae de Pace, et in Collegio S. Bon Voyage), is a college for diocesan priests from the Philippines studying at pontifical universities in Rome, Italy.
+The Pontifical Filipino College, officially named Pontificio Collegio Filippino in Italian, Dalubhasaang Pilipinong Pontipikal in Filipino and Pontificio Collegio Seminario de Nuestra Señora de la Paz y Buen Viaje in Spanish (English: Pontifical College Seminary of Our Lady of Peace and Good Voyage; Latin: Seminarii Sanctae Mariae de Pace, et in Collegio s.
+Bon Voyage), is a college for diocesan priests from the Philippines studying at pontifical universities in Rome, Italy.

 It was formally established as an institution with pontifical rights by Pope John XXIII on June 29, 1961, through the papal bull Sancta Mater Ecclesia.

 The current rector is the Rev. Fr.
-Gregory Ramon D. Gaston, S.Th.D.
+Gregory Ramon D. Gaston, S.Th.D, a priest of the Archdiocese of Manila, since September 2, 2010 succeeding Ruperto Santos, also the archdiocese's priest from September 10, 1983 to July 8, 2010, who was installed into office as fourth Bishop of Balanga in Bataan two months earlier at the said date of July 2010 following his April 1 appointment to the overall position.

 History

+In response to the tense conflict on the Catholic Church in the Philippines, in 1903, Pope Leo XIII promulgated the Apostolic Constitution Quae Mari Sinico.
+This document, apart from recommending the establishment of new dioceses in the Philippines, also encouraged the increase of the numbers of Filipino priests and alignment of seminary formation to the intents of the Council of Trent.
+It likewise envisioned the establishment of a formation house for Filipino priests and seminarians who would go to Rome for advanced studies.

-Cardinal Rufino Santos proposed establishing the college during the meeting of the Catholic Bishops' Conference of the Philippines on January 26–31, 1959.
+Decades later, during the meeting of the Philippine bishops on January 26–31, 1959, Rufino Cardinal Santos proposed a resolution that establishes a Pontifical Philippine College in Rome.
 His plan was supported by the Philippine bishops and approved by the Vatican.

-On August 8, 1959, Pope John XXIII personally blessed the cornerstone for the building in the private study of his summer residence at Castel Gandolfo.
-Cardinal Santos and Philippine Ambassador to the Holy See, José María Delgado, witnessed the event.

-The following day, Cardinal Giuseppe Pizzardo laid the cornerstone on the site of the edifice in the presence of 70 cardinals, diplomats, superiors general, seminary and university rectors and other distinguished personalities.
-Pope John XXIII blessed and inaugurated the modern edifice on October 7, 1961, the Feast of Our Lady of the Rosary.